Allen-Bailey-Tag-and-Label/ransomware-faq/README.md

 ## What should I do if my computer is infected?
 At the moment, the computer should stay disconnected from the internet.
 John or myself will perform the fix once we receive direction from corporate.
 The instructions for the fix will reside at [instructions](/infected-instructions/README.md).

+## Will payroll process on time?
+Corporate has assured me they are working on payroll and expect it to go out accordingly.
+At the moment it looks like the checks will be cut at corporate and NDA to the facilities.
+All checks may be live as oppossed to direct deposits, but I will update this when I get clarification.